Nominations Now Open For 2021 Class Of Bassmaster High School All-Americans

 The Bassmaster High School All-American Fishing Team presented by Academy Sports + Outdoors recognizes the 12 most outstanding high school anglers in the nation.
 The program is designed to reward young athletes for their performance in tournaments, leadership in their communities and involvement in conservation efforts.

-Applications for the team, which is now in its sixth year, will be accepted today through Feb.
-21.
+Applications for the team, which is now in its seventh year, will be accepted today through Feb.
+22.

 To be considered, a student must be nominated by a parent, coach, teacher or other school official.
 Students currently enrolled in grades 10 through 12 with a current grade point average of 2.5 or higher are eligible.